tkellehe/noodel/README.md

 ---

 The literal `noodel` gets pushed onto the stack, then the top of the stack gets moved with the `ʠ` command.
 Then the `STRING` literal `some¤work` gets pushed onto the stack.
-The command `ƥ` moves the top of the stack back up, therein `noodel` is ontop and is printed.
+The command `ƥ` moves the top of the stack back up, therein `noodel` is on top and is printed.

 Now that is kind of cool, but it gets more interesting when there are arrays involved.
 Let us take this script: `¤noodel¤ȷçıḷẹḍe`